HackerTyperAbuser/TokyoDiscovery/README.md

 # Tokyo Discovery

-This is the repository of Tokyo Discovery a simple Social Media Web Application built with using WAMP stack (Windows - Apache - MySQL - PHP)
+This is the repository of Tokyo Discovery a simple Social Media Web Application built with using WAMP stack (Windows - Apache - MySQL - PHP), built for the purpose of learning PHP web development and application security testing.

 ## Project Structure